 The key to hacking new credit card sign-up offers is to choose a credit card you haven’t had recently, so you’ll be eligible for the bonus offer.
 Then, track your spending so that you can meet the spending requirements to earn the bonus miles.
 Double miles per dollar spent are earned on all purchases made directly with Delta and single miles per dollar spent are earned on everything else.

-Perhaps the coolest feature is that your first bag is checked for free for you and a family of four, up to a $200 value round trip every time!
-There is a $95 annual fee, waived for all first year cardholders.
+Perhaps the coolest feature is that your first bag is checked for free for you and up to eight others on your travel reservation, a $225 value round trip every time!
+There is a $99 annual fee, waived for all first year cardholders.

 3. Use Everyday Credit Card Rewards